-Dr. Norris is Professor in the Department of Religious and Theological Studies, and is currently chair.
+Dr. Norris is Professor in the Department of Religious and Theological Studies.
 She publishes in the areas of religious games and toys as well as neuroscience and religion.
 Her books include Toying with God: The World of Religious Games and Dolls (Baylor, 2010) co-authored with Nikki Bado-Fralick (Iowa State University) and Religion and the Body: Modern Science and the Construction of Religious Meaning (Brill, 2012) co-edited with David Cave (University of Michigan).
 This book reflects on the implications of neurobiology and the scientific worldview on aspects of religious experience, belief, and practice.
 She was also a founding co-editor (with Dr. Richard Karp) of the Studies in Body and Religion book series published by Lexington Books (Rowman Littlefield).

 Other publications include:

 - “Games, Dolls, and Toys,” co-authored with Nikki Bado, in Routledge Companion to Religion and Popular Culture, edited by John Lyden and Eric Mazur, Routledge, 2015.

 - “Methodology of the Study of Body and Religion: Reflections on Salience and Reflexivity” in Commun(icat)ing Bodies - The Body as Medium in Religious Communication Systems, edited by Alexander Darius Ornella, et al., TVZ, 2014.
 Bloomsbury reprint and e-edition 2015.